pubnub/pubnub-mcp-server/resources/sdk_docs/unity_presence.md

-# Presence API for Unity SDK (Summary)
+# Presence API for Unity SDK

-Presence tracks who is online/offline and stores custom state.
-It provides:
+Presence tracks who is online/offline and stores custom state:
 - Join/leave events per channel
-- Occupancy counts
+- Occupancy (how many users are subscribed)
-- Channels a UUID/device is subscribed to
+- Which channels a UUID/device is subscribed to
-- Presence state per user
+- Presence state associated with users

-Enable Presence for your key in the Admin Portal.
-See Presence overview and Presence Events for details.
+Learn more: Presence overview (/docs/general/presence/overview).

 ##### Presence event modes
 - Announce Mode
 - Interval Mode
 Mode depends on occupancy and is configured in the Admin Portal.

----
+See Presence event modes (/docs/general/presence/presence-events#presence-event-modes).

 ## Here now

+##### Requires Presence
+Enable the Presence add-on for your key in the Admin Portal.
+For presence events, see Presence Events (/docs/general/presence/presence-events#subscribe-to-presence-channel).

-Requires Presence.
-Returns current channel state: list of UUIDs subscribed and total occupancy.
+Returns current state for channels: list of UUIDs and total occupancy.

 ##### Cache
-3-second response cache.
+3-second response cache time.

 ### Method(s)